 Prof. S. Duckett, Royal Free Hospital

-ReMe enables wards improve person centred care and develop acute care strategies
+ReMe enables wards improve person centred care and develop acute care strategies for dementia care

 Carol Munt, Patient Partner R. Berkshire Hospital NHS Trust

 We're working with the dementia care app to explore how advanced person centred care can positively impact on reducing agitation, enhance nurse: patient engagement, improve mental and physical wellbeing and reduce the need for anti-psychotic medication and facilitate earlier discharge.
 It’s early days but we do believe that tech solutions like ReMe have an important role to play in improving the patient pathway and patient experience for those living with dementia.

 Olivia Frimpong Service Improvement Lead Dementia and Delirium Kingston Hospital NHS Foundation Trust

 RemindMeCare's packed with tools that really help both care and management.
 And it’s fun!
 We see it working with learning disabilities too.